meighanv/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab5.md

 * Design the logic for a program for each of the requirements below that:
   * Outputs every number from 1 through 15 along with its value times 10 and times 100
   * Outputs numbers in reverse order from 10 down to 0
   * Allows a user to continuously enter numbers until the user enters 0.
-Display the sum of the numbers entered
+Display the sum of the numbers entere

 * Design an application for Bob's E-Z Loans.
 The application accepts a client's loan amount and monthly payment amount.
 Output the customer's loan balance each month until the loan is paid off.